wavemaker/docs/learn/customizing-theme/index.md

 id: ""
 ---

-Before trying to customize the app Theme, it is recommended you that familiarise with the Theme implementation from [document](http://www.wavemaker.com/learn/app-development/ui-design/themes/#customise-theme) regarding the build, import and application of a Theme in WaveMaker app.
+Before trying to customize the app Theme, it is recommended you that familiarise with the Theme implementation from [this document](http://www.wavemaker.com/learn/app-development/ui-design/themes/#customise-theme) regarding the build, import and application of a Theme in WaveMaker app.

-### to change background of an application?
+### How to change background of an application?

-- and update the value for **@body-bg**
+- Edit _variables.less_ and update the value for **@body-bg**.

-### to use the web fonts in the theme?
+### How to use the web fonts in the theme?

-- use the **fonts** in the theme, copy the web fonts(.ttf, .eot, woff) in the font folder and include the font definition in variable.less:
+- To use the **web fonts** in the theme, copy the web fonts(.ttf, .eot, woff) in the font folder and include the font definition in variable.less:

     @font-face {
      font-family: 'robotoregular';